The Uncorked Librarian » Book Lists » Best Books Set in Iceland: 9 Reads Across Every Genre

 • Translated by Victoria Cribb

-• LGBTQ+ Magical Realism blended with Historical Fiction
+• LGBTQ+ Magical Realism & Historical Fiction

 Moonstone by Sjon book coverPin